Medicare generally offers an automatic renewal each year after the initial sign-up, although there are exceptions.

 • initial enrollment period (IEP)

-Enrollment periods offer a person the opportunity to take various actions relating to Medicare, such as enrolling in original Medicare (Part A and Part B), enrolling in new plans, or switching plans.
+Enrollment periods offer a person the opportunity to take various actions relating to Medicare, such as enrolling in Original Medicare (Part A and Part B), enrolling in new plans, making changes to a plan, or switching plans.

 The IEP lasts for 7 months.
 It begins 3 months before a person turns 65, includes their birthday month, and continues for an additional 3 months.

-The OEP, also known as the annual enrollment period (AEP), lasts from October 15 to December 7 each year, and a person can make changes to original Medicare, Advantage, and Medicare Part D prescription plans.
+The OEP, also known as the annual enrollment period, lasts from October 15 to December 7 each year.
+During this time, a person can make changes to Original Medicare, Advantage, and Medicare Part D prescription plans.

-SEPs are periods during which Medicare allows a person to make changes to Medicare plans depending on certain circumstances.
-This online tool may help a person check if they meet the criteria for a SEP.
+SEPs are periods when Medicare allows a person to make changes to Medicare plans depending on certain circumstances.

-Medicare has penalties for failing to enroll or for letting coverage lapse.
+Medicare has penalties for being unable to enroll or for allowing coverage to lapse.

 Part A